mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## Current Sensing
 - How to measure current?
+- How does inductive/magnetic current sensing work?
+What are its pros and cons?
+- Describe tradeoffs between different current sensing mechanisms.

+### Sense Resistor
+Sense resistor PCB layout/routing is in PCB Design/Layout section
+- How does a sense resistor work to sense current?
+- What are its pros and cons?
+- How do you spec a current sense resistor?
+What happens if it's too big/small?
+- Given a range of input currents and ADC input voltage range, find an apporpriate sense resistor value.
 - What's the difference between high-side and low-side current sensing?
 What are the advantages/disadvantages of each?
 When do you need to use one vs the other?
 - How can you use drain-source measurements of a MOSFET to determine current?
 What are the pros and cons of this setup?

-- What's a kelvin connection for a sense resistor?
-- How do you spec a current sense resistor?
-What happens if it's too big/small?
+### Current Sense Ampliferies (CSA)
 - What's a current sense amplifer (CSA)?
 - When do you need a CSA?
 - What's the difference between a CSA and a regular op-amp?
 - How do you spec a CSA?
-- How does inductive/magnetic current sensing work?
-What are its pros and cons?
+- Given a range of input currents, a sense resitor value, and ADC input voltage range, find an apporpriate CSA gain.

 # PCB Design/Layout
 - How to choose board stackup?